zhanglijun95/zhanglijun95.github.io/_pages/about.md

   - /about.html
 ---

+I am a Postdoc Scientist in Amazon Robotics, working on perception problems for real-world systems.
-I am a last-year Ph.D. student in the College of Information and Computer Sciences at the University of Massachusetts Amherst, advised by [Prof. Hui Guan](https://guanh01.github.io/).
+I received my Ph.D. in in the College of Information and Computer Sciences at the University of Massachusetts Amherst, advised by [Prof. Hui Guan](https://guanh01.github.io/).
-Before coming to UMass, I got my Master's and Bachelor's degrees in the School of Software Engineering, Tongji University, advised by [Prof. Lin Zhang](https://cslinzhang.gitee.io/home/).
+Before coming to UMass, I got my Master's and Bachelor's degrees in the School of Software Engineering, Tongji University, advised by [Prof. Lin Zhang](https://cslinzhang.github.io/home/).
 My research interests are Automated Machine Learning and Computer Vision and mainly focus on Multi-Task Learning and Diffusion Models.

-**Update:** I'll join Amazon Robotics as a Postdoc Scientist in 2025 Summer.

 ## News
+- **[June.
+2025]**: Our work "[Reimagining Parameter Space Exploration with Diffusion Models](https://arxiv.org/pdf/2506.17807)" has been accepted to [ICML'25 EXAIT](https://exait-workshop.github.io/).
+- **[April.
+2025]**: I have successfully defended my PhD Thesis on "Advanced Resource-Efficient Multi-Task Learning".
 - **[Sept.
 2024]**: Our work "[Attack-Resilient Image Watermarking Using Stable Diffusion](https://arxiv.org/pdf/2401.04247)" has been accepted to [NeurIPS'24](https://nips.cc/).
 - **[Sept.
 2024]**: Our work "[Thinking Forward: Memory-Efficient Federated Finetuning of Language Models](https://arxiv.org/pdf/2405.15551)" has been accepted to [NeurIPS'24](https://nips.cc/).
 - **[May.
 2024]**: Start an internship at Advanced Technology Group (ATG) in Dolby Laboratories.